uncle-yong/sk1632-i2s-dma/README.md

 ## Features
 - Conversion of MIDI to C array courtesy of Len Shustek: https://github.com/LenShustek/arduino-playtune
 - 6-channel FM synthesis using DDS algorithm.
-- External audio DAC: NXP UDA1334ATS.
+- External audio DAC: NXP UDA1334ATS and Cirrus Logic WM8731.
 - Samples are pushed into the DAC using DMA.
 - With some modifications, the code can be ported to other 32-bit platforms like Chipkit.